Teach Philosophy 101

 -

-Reset students' attention every 15 minutes.
-Students have short attention spans, and according to some observers, 15 or 20 minutes is as long as one can expect.
-After fifteen minutes, it is useful to "reset" the attention by interjecting some activity by the students.
+Try to reset students' attention every 15-20 minutes.
+After fifteen or twenty minutes, it is useful to "reset" attention by interjecting some activity.
 This could be as simple as asking students to write a single sentence explaining the main point being discussed, or to explain something that they haven't understood (O'Connor).
-Barbara Millis has some interesting techniques for breaking up a lecture, including asking students NOT to take notes for a short period, then working in groups to reconstruct what they heard.
+Barbara Millis provides 8 techniques for breaking up a lecture, including asking students NOT to take notes for a short period, and then work in groups to reconstruct what they heard.

 -